artisan-roaster-scope/artisan/_docs/11-events.md

 In order to set up custom events, you need to create Event types, under `Config` >> `Events`:
 ![config events](/assets/images/gsg/events config dialog 14.png)

 You can label up to 4 event types.
 You can edit how they work with the tabs Buttons and Sliders.
 When you click a button or move a slider Artisan records an event on a scale of 0-999.
 You can display these events on your roasting graph.
 You may need to set your temperature axis to a low of 0° in order to see these the best.  `Config` >> `Axes`.

-If you check Mini Editor you will be able to add or edit existing events during the roast.
-The Mini-Editor will appear below your Buttons.
+The mini Events Editor is available at any time and can be used to edit events while roasting or to browse and edit custom events of a profile later.
+It an be enabled via the menu entry Events Editor from the View menu or simply by pressing the y key.

 ![events editor](/assets/images/gsg/events editor.png)